 It’s a waste.
-You and I have more potential than that.
+Don’t we have more potential than that?

-A couple of years ago, my best friend at work decided to fulfill a dream to join the military.
+A couple of years ago, a good friend at work decided to fulfill a dream to join the military.
 She chose to face the rigors of boot camp and the chance of deployment to the Middle East than spend her life in a cubicle.

 Most thought she was a little insane.
-Some of us, myself included, perceived her to be brave, smart, and unwilling to settle.
-She may have been the most sane out of everyone.
+The more accurate perception should be brave, smart, and unwilling to settle.
+Maybe the most sane out of everyone.

-The situation reminded me of the Morgan Freeman quote from one of my favorite movies, The Shawshank Redemption.
-You remember it, right?
+The situation reminded me of the Morgan Freeman quote from one of my favorite movies, The Shawshank Redemption, as follows: